HUMBLED BY HIS REDLANDS CONNECTIONS, JULIO CRUZ SOARED BEYOND BASEBALL

 Had to be someone else.
 It was November 1995.

-That slow night at Currier allowed me to scan the grandstands.
+That slow night at Currier allowed me to scan those grandstands.
 Each participant.
 One by one.
 Most were college students, of course, perhaps taking a break in their studies to watch a dorm mate play basketball.
 There were a few community die-hards.
 Plus staff members.
 There might’ve been one or two others that I couldn’t recognize.

 Finally, I spotted him.